Bensha93/Nobel-Prize-Data-Analysis-/README.md

 This analysis provides valuable insights into the evolving trends of Nobel Prize winners over more than a century of awards.
 ```

-This format follows the typical structure of a GitHub README, with clear sections and code snippets for users to understand and replicate the analysis.